 July 28, 2016

 Designer labels.
 Store window displays.
 Trendy textiles.
 They drive the business of fashion, which is a critical driver of the U.S. economy - more so than many think.
 What appears to be art has a lot of science behind it.
 That's fashion merchandising.
 What is fashion merchandising exactly?
 It's a dynamic field that requires skilled managers to showcase the latest products and trends to an increasingly fashion-conscious buying public.
-An online BS in Fashion Merchandising Management will help you gain a firm grasp on fashion marketing, business strategy, merchandising and more.
+An BS in Fashion Merchandising Management can help you gain a firm grasp on fashion marketing, business strategy, merchandising and more.

 Compensation analysis site Payscale.com describes fashion merchandising as the buying, selling and marketing of the fashion industry, as opposed to areas of creation and design.
 Fashion merchandisers may work within retail operations as purchasing agents who select product lines and create promotions to enhance both brand and market share.
 Others work directly for designers and fashion labels placing products in stores, finding shelf space, and managing marketing and promotions.
 Some get a college degree in fashion merchandising to prepare for opening their own store, which allows complete control over one's career in fashion.

-Simply put, fashion merchandising is one part art, one part business - or, as one source puts it: an eye for style meets a head for business.
+Simply put, fashion merchandising is one part art, one part business or, as one source puts it, an eye for style meets a head for business.
 This dynamic combination makes every day on the job different than the last.
 Here's why:

 Everything from beer sales to movie lines to vegetable gardens have been proffered as economic predictors.
 While most find these theories too easy, Alan Greenspan, former chairman of the Federal Reserve, stands behind the correlation between men's underwear sales and good and bad economic times.
 "Sales rose steadily in normal times, the theory went, but tended to dip when men had less money, or were trying to cut back on their spending," reported the New York Times on Greenspan's hypothesis.
 Underwear as bellwether?
 Yes, said the article.
 "The last thing you're going to do when you're short on cash is go and replace your underwear."
 This illustrates how closely fashion and the economy can be linked.